HL7/davinci-dtr/input/pagecontent/formal_specification.md

 #### CQL Rules
 CQL can either be embedded inline as part of an expression or referenced in a library.
 All libraries needed by a questionnaire SHALL be referenced by the cqf-library extension which SHALL be resolvable by the SMART app.
 Metadata about the rules will be represented as a FHIR Library resource.
 The payer SHALL provide this as a FHIR resource, such that the DTR process will be executing a FHIR read interaction on the payer's server.

-#### Relaunch Session
-The DTR app SHALL support usage of two new scopes to alter the launch context: `launch/request` and `launch/response`.
-If the `request` scope is included when launching, the access token bundle should return with the `request` field of the `appContext` filled.
-If the `response` scope is included, it should return with the `response` field of the `appContext` filled.

-At least one of the two fields `request` or `response` must be filled in order for the DTR app to successfully launch.
-In the case that `response` is filled but `request` is empty, the DTR process SHALL use the URL provided in the `response` property of the `appContext` to retrieve the referenced QuestionnaireResponse.
-The QuestionnaireResponse can be used to discover the request through the `context` extension.
-The app should allow the user to relaunch the deferred usage session defined by the QuestionnaireResponse.

-The QuestionnaireResponse will have all the information required to request the Questionnaire and CQL from the payer server and allow relaunch of the session with previously answered questions already filled out.
-[Save Context for Relaunch](formal_specification.html#persisting-application-state)

 ---------------------
 ### Determination of Payers Supported by a DTR App